Sveino/Nordic44/README.md

 # Nordic44
 ## Introduction
-This is the repository for the Nordic44 that is a synthetic power system model of the Nordic high voltage transmission system described in [IEC](https://www.iec.ch/homepage) Common Information Model [(CIM)](https://en.wikipedia.org/wiki/Common_Information_Model_(electricity)) .
+This is the repository for the Nordic44, that is a synthetic power system model of the Nordic high voltage transmission system, described in [IEC](https://www.iec.ch/homepage) Common Information Model [(CIM)](https://en.wikipedia.org/wiki/Common_Information_Model_(electricity)) .

 ## Purpose
-The main objective of Nordic44 is to provide the necessary information to do market based simulation of the nordic electrical power grid.
-This include the support for:
+The main objective of Nordic44 is to provide the necessary CIM model information to simulation business and application processes and information exchanges relevant for the Nordic electrical power grid.
+Relevant business function that the model aim to support are:
+-	Network Operation (NO)
+-	Emergency Simulation (ES)
+-	Engineering Design Management (EDM)
+-	Fault Management (FM)
+-	Network Model Management (NMM)
+-	Predictive Operation Planning (POP)
+-	System Development Planning (SDP)
+Relevant application function that the model aim to support are:
-- Static Power flow
+-	Static Power Flow (SPF)
-- is to develop a grid model "translator" capable of transforming the information (parameters & structure) and the physical behavior of the simulation models.
-This entails to transform each of a grid model’s sub-systems (e.g. generator, turbine, controller, etc.) from one endogenous representation, to many exogenous representations.
-This is achieved by using a “model transformation” (MT) tool developed in the project.
-The aim of using an MT solution is to save effort and to reduce errors by automating the building and modification of models where possible.
-An MT can be seen as a computer program that takes models as an input (source), and produces models as an output (target), by specifying the metamodel (model of a model) to which target or source models conform.
+-	Remedial Action and Contingency Analysis (RACA)
+-	Short-Circuit Analysis (SCA)
+-	Capacity Calculation Analysis (CCA)
+-	Transient Dynamic Stability Analysis (TDSA)
+-	Market information and transparency

 ## Content